vlkv/hackernoon_article_1/README.md

 }
 ```
 The two integers that `ProcessRequest` function accepts are:
-- `reqPtr` is the address to the begining of the memory buffer where the serialized `DataRequest` bytes are copied to
+- `reqPtr` is the address to the beginning of the memory buffer where the serialized `DataRequest` bytes are copied to
 - `reqLen` is the size of that buffer.

 The resulting 64-bit integer holds bit representation of the two 32-bit integers that represent the address of the
 buffer and it's size where serialized bytes of `DataResponse` are copied to.
 The reason why it is a single 64-bit
 integer instead of a tuple of two 32-bit integers is that it is super unclear how TinyGo treats data when function
 return complex tuple-like result.
 It was not documented at the moment of the writing this article (or simply I could not
 find it).
-So this should be considered as a workaround hack (that works wery well) to return a pair of 32-bit integers
+So this should be considered as a workaround hack (that works very well) to return a pair of 32-bit integers
 from a function that is exported from a Wasm module.

 ```go